culvertsoft/mgen/index.md

 {% endhighlight %}

-This is achieved using:

- * Source code generation (mgen compiler)
- * Language specific libraries (mgen libraries)

-The MGen compiler uses a language independent IDL to generate classes, which accept generic visitors that can implement read/write functionality (among other things).
-The compiler is plug-in based and lets you add your own code generation,  output languages, and input IDLs.
+The MGen compiler uses a language independent IDL to generate classes.
+It is plug-in based and lets you add your own code generation, output languages, and input IDLs.

 Supported languages (so far):